best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/structure/README.md

 with `pre-commit`, prevents them from being committed to the repository.
 The baseline file flags secret-like data that the user deliberately wishes to commit the to repository.

+### `LICENSE`

+The licence for this project.
+Unless stated otherwise, the codebase is released under the MIT License.
+This covers both the codebase and any sample code in the documentation.
+The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.

 ### `Makefile`

 The `Makefile` contains a set of commands for the `make` utility.
 Run the `help` command for further information at the